COOL MEDIA TO CHECK OUT: Are you ready to Netflix and Bill?

 Annoying alliteration?
 Agreed.
 But what’s more annoying than that?
 Bad audio in your films.
 You see, audiences will forgive poor picture quality as long as the audio is clear.
 The inverse is not true.
 Imagine watching something as gorgeous as Planet Earth, but with David Attenborough’s narration noisy and poorly recorded, and the symphony score badly mixed or too loud.
 It wouldn’t be the same experience.

 Here is a little secret: good audio makes your pictures look better.
-It makes your story more rich.
+It makes your story richer.
 It makes the audience experience more immersive.
-So next time you are creating film in the classroom with your students, keep these tips in mind:
+So next time you are creating a film in the classroom with your students, keep these tips in mind:

 - Use a clip-on lavalier mic (like this one from RODE) attached to your subject’s shirt collar for recording dialogue or an interview.

 - When recording voice-over narration, or VO, make sure that you are speaking very close and into the mic.
 Your mouth shouldn’t be more than 1-2 inches away.

 - If you’re using a shotgun, or directional mic, keep it as close to your subject as possible without being in the shot and make sure it is pointed directly at the speaker’s mouth.

 - You can’t “fix it in post”. #@$% audio in = #@$% audio out.
 Make sure you test your microphone to make sure it sounds good when you are recording.

 According to Suzi Montgomery, Director of Media Arts Education at the Utah Film Center, her transition from the airwaves to the camera lens was smooth as butter.
 “Storytelling is the same for both: you need a hook, empathetic characters, and a relatable journey,” says Montgomery.